vestalux/sljekyll/_recurrents/woodbridge-councillor-surgery.md

 ---
-recurrent-title: "Councillor surgery with Caroline Page"
+recurrent-title: "Councillor surgery with Caroline Page <strong>no session in August</strong>"
 recurrent-day: third Saturday of the month
 recurrent-times: 0900-1100
 recurrent-location: woodbridge-library